Risk management identifies, assesses, and manages risk threats and opportunities to a business.

 Regularly evaluate stakeholders during the change process.
 Before commencing, you must assess the business and understand the pitfalls to provide a baseline for the initiative.
 Here are some things to consider before putting things in place:

 Every organisation is different.
-It is crucial to evaluate the business risk culture and make necessary adjustments to shape it over time in response to internal and external change.
+Evaluating the business risk culture and making necessary adjustments to shape it over time in response to internal and external change is crucial.

 Conclusion